Kerchner’s

 matching base pairs.
 The complementary sequence to G-T-A-C is C-A-T-G.

-has remained essentially unchanged throughout evolution.
+protein) that has remained essentially unchanged throughout evolution.

-Cross-Over - A process occurring during
+Cross-Over - A process occurring

-DNA in the other chromosome in the pair.
-If this occurs with a segment containing genes then traits will be swapped
+segments of DNA in the other chromosome in the pair.
+If this occurs with a segment containing

-from one chromosome to the other.
-If the cross-over occurs at a locus of a
+genes then traits will be swapped from one chromosome to the other.
+If the

-genetic marker then it will result in exchange of the genetic marker alleles
+cross-over occurs at a locus of a genetic marker then it will result in

-(marker values) between chromosomes.
-See Gamete, Sex Chromosome, Allele, and Genetic
+Gamete, Sex Chromosome, Allele, and Genetic Markers.

 CRS – A frequently used